watsonjr/watsonjr.github.io/papers/index.md

   feature: IMG_5420.jpg
   credit: Jodi Elliott
 ---
-To see most of our latest publications head here:
+To see James' latest publications head here:
 [Google Scholar](https://scholar.google.se/citations?user=LHQ0BPkAAAAJ&hl=en)<br>

+For papers published by others in the lab head to their personal webpages and/or google scholar.

 <!--
 [broadest field for categorization] <br/>